paz414/TicTacToeAI/README.md

 # TicTacToeAI
-I made this sick TicTacToe program on Python<br />
+It is not AI, the computer just plays the most optimum move I made this sick TicTacToe program on Python<br />
-Baically it is a TicTacToe game v/s the computer<br />
+Basically it is a TicTacToe game v/s the computer<br />
 Hope you enjoy it!